KingVentrix007/The-Greater-Internet-Project/README.md

 ## ⚠️ Disclaimer

 This project is in **early development / beta**.
 Expect bugs, crashes, and rough edges.
 Spec sheets may be out of date.
-Use with caution.
+Code is quite messy and not well commented just yet Use with caution.
 Feedback is always welcome.